Regulatory Compliance in SaaS Development: General Rules and Industry-Specific Standards

 Common Compliances for SaaS

-Of course, the SaaS business is very different, so each product may require various compliances.
+Of course, the SaaS business is very different, so that each product may require various compliances.
 However, there are several common compliance standards relevant to SaaS companies.

 SOC 2 (Service Organization Control 2)

 Service Organization Control 2 or SOC 2 standard was created by the American Institute of CPAs (AICPA) to regulate organizations that deal with personal customer data and store it in the cloud.
 This defines the information management criteria and the required security procedures and policies.

 SOC2 SaaS compliance affects the availability of data, its security, the confidentiality of data processing, etc. As part of the standard, companies establish detailed security policies and follow user behavior tracking protocols.

 SOC 2 also provides clear guidelines for day-to-day data processing.
 This is a voluntary compliance standard, but one way or another, the SaaS business must assure customers of the security and confidentiality of their data.